tylerlumenb/DataFrostCore/README.md

 - `python -m swan_song prompt` asks for a title, body, mood, tags, and optional reminder
 - blank inputs fall back to placeholders so the session can keep moving even if distracted

+## Tag counts
+- `python -m swan_song tags` shows which tags get reused most and how often they appear.
+- Trim the output with `--top 3` if you only care about the three busiest threads.

 ## Mood review
 - `python -m swan_song review` prints a quick mood snapshot followed by reminders within the next two weeks.
 - Extend or shrink that window with `--remind-days` to match the sprint/mood cycle you are currently in.